FlavScents AInsights Entry: Raspberry Ketone (CAS: 5471-51-2)

 8. Practical Insights for Formulators

-Raspberry ketone is valued for its ability to impart a true-to-nature raspberry aroma.
+Raspberry ketone is valued for its ability to impart a strong, authentic raspberry aroma.
 It synergizes well with other berry and fruit flavors, enhancing overall complexity.
-Formulators should be cautious of overuse, which can lead to an artificial or cloying profile.
-It is often under-utilized in savory applications, where it can add unexpected depth.
+Formulators should be cautious of its potency to avoid overpowering the blend.
+It is often underutilized in non-fruit applications where a subtle berry note could add depth.

 Citation hooks: FlavScents; industry practice